35 Famous Greek Landmarks to Visit

 At the main entrance, you will directly see the two towers that guard the entrance.
 Once you go through the entrance, you will enter a large courtyard.
 You will understand the reason why it is referred to as a grand palace from there.

-Do you want to see the Palace of the Grand Master of the Knights of Rhodes on a tour?
+Are you looking to join a tour to see the Palace of the Grand Master of the Knights of Rhodes?

-- Small Group Walking Tour of Rhodes Old Town (favorable ratings)
+- Small Group Walking Tour of Rhodes Old Town (well-regarded)

 Lindos Acropolis, Rhodes